mklan/shwartz/README.md

 An overlay to black out pixels on an OLED display.
 The goal is to reduce energy consumption.
 Can be of course also used on other panels, but with less effect.

-It is cross-platform but only tested on wayland.
+It is cross-platform but only tested on Wayland.

 ![Preview](https://github.com/mklan/shwartz/blob/main/preview.png?raw=true)